-Check out the top manual testing interview questions for experienced QA engineers.
-In this post, we’ve added some of the most relevant questions/answers for the senior QA engineers.
-These would not only remind you the roles/responsibilities of an experienced QA but also help in preparing for a manual testing interview.
+Here, we have outlined the top 50 manual testing interview questions for experienced QA engineers.
+These would not only remind you the roles/responsibilities of an experienced QA but immensely help you in preparing for a manual testing interview.

 - Read about the company and the opportunity.